Section 31 of the land Tax Act 2000

 provides for related companies to be grouped for land tax.
 Land holdings of grouped companies are aggregated to determine the amount of land tax payable by the group.
-This approach is consistent with that for individuals who own multiple properties.
+(The same approach applies for individuals who own multiple properties).

 Two companies are related to each other for land tax purposes if:

-- The companies are related bodies corporate for the purposes of the Commonwealth Corporations Act 2001;
+- the companies are related bodies corporate for the purposes of the Commonwealth

-- One of those companies is related to a company to which the other is related; or
+- one of those companies in a group is related to a company in another group, then all companies in the groups are related; or

 Trustee land holdings